 Sweet spots for New Zealand in the LifeMiles award chart

-The best value redemption for Kiwis is North Asia (places such as Tokyo, Seoul, Beijing, Taipei and Hong Kong), for which you only need 40,000 miles one-way for Business Class or 50,000 miles for First Class.
+The best value redemption for travellers in New Zealand is travelling back from North Asia (places such as Tokyo, Seoul, Beijing, Taipei and Hong Kong), for which you only need 40,000 miles one-way for Business Class or 50,000 miles for First Class.

 Advantages of LifeMiles

-LifeMiles is the frequent flyer program of Avianca, the national airline of Colombia based in Bogotá.
-Most of us have likely never flown this airline and will be unlikely to fly it in the foreseeable future.
+LifeMiles is the frequent flyer programme of Avianca, the national airline of Colombia based in Bogotá.
+Most of us have likely never flown this airline and are unlikely to fly it in the foreseeable future.

 So, what relevance does it apply to us in New Zealand?
-Here is why it is one of the favourite programs in the frequent flyers community:
+Here is why it is one of the favourite programmes in the frequent flyer community:

-- It is a member of Star Alliance, therefore you can use LifeMiles to redeem on reputable airlines such as our own Air NZ (conditional on award availability) Thai Airways, Asiana, ANA, Lufthansa and United (just kidding)
+- It is a member of Star Alliance, therefore you can use LifeMiles to redeem on reputable airlines such as our own Air NZ (conditional on award availability) Thai Airways, Air China, ANA, Lufthansa and United (just kidding)

-- Their redemption rates are fairly reasonable, comparable to many US programs
+- Their redemption rates are fairly reasonable, comparable to many US programmes

 - You can redeem awards online, making it simple to book awards (with some caveats)

-- It allows one-way redemptions at half the price of return awards, giving you more flexibility
+- It allows one-way redemptions at half the price of return awards, giving you flexibility

 - It offers a miles and money option, meaning you only need 40% of the miles needed for the award and can pay the other 60% in cash